ryanbates1990/dnd/Plot Points/Session6.md

 - The tomb is sealed by magical means and is unlocked by blood.
 - Can be dispelled or disentegrated.

-- If opened without sacrificing blood an audible dark cloud emits from the coffin.
+- If opened without sacrificing blood an audible dark cloud emits from the coffin and in the shape of a shadowy hand passes through the players.
 Players must make a constitution DC of 14 or be diseased.
 - Needs strength checks adding up to 30 to move the casket lid.

 Inside the Casket: